Ski First Tracks with The Friends of Ski Mountain Mining History

 The Silver King Mine ceased operation in 1953 after years of hardship and the continued decline in the price of silver.
 The miner’s turned away from their mining history and began to explore other opportunities.
 Treasure Mountain was developed as a way to save the town and was opened in 1963.
 Treasure Mountain would become the Park City Mountain that we know and love today.

-The remaining structures sit in various states of disrepair, but a local group has made it their mission to restore and preserve these structures for future generations to enjoy.
-The Friends of Ski Mountain Mining History have a plan to keep these structures standing and they need your help!
-Any amount goes towards the future of preserving Park City Mountain's unique mining history, but with a $1,000 donation you will join the Miner's Club and enjoy two days of first tracks at Park City Mountain for 2 people during the 2016-17 season.
-Lift tickets and coffee are included in the memorable morning of early ups.
+The remaining structures sit in various states of disrepair, but Park City Mountain and Friends of Ski Mountain Mining History has made it their mission to restore and preserve these structures for future generations to enjoy.
+Any amount goes towards the future of preserving Park City Mountain's unique mining history, but with a $1,000 donation you will join the Miner's Club and enjoy a day of first tracks at Park City Mountain for 2 people on March 1, 2018.
+Ski fresh corduroy or powder (if we're lucky) with Park City Mountain senior staff, followed by breakfast at Mid-Mountain Lodge (formerly Silver King Boarding House) to learn how that building was moved and preserved.
+Breakfast speakers will include:

 By: Grant Potter